YuanhaoZhu/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note your observations**:
 For example:
 1. When does it what it is supposed to do?

+> The current interactive prototype is very accuarate in detecting husky, maybe due to color contrast with background, different angles or trainning pictures, or clear features.
+When the background is the same as the background that I used in training, the accuracy is also higher.

-1. When does it fail?
-1. When it fails, why does it fail?
+2. When does it fail?
+3. When it fails, why does it fail?

+> The current interactive prototype is getting fuzzy between AirPods and laundry cards.
+When I show the laundry card to the camera, it was very often detected as AirPods.
+In human eyes, they look so different, from color to shape.
+But the training model may see they both white rectangles and mistaken them.
+> Also dim environment will impair the performance of the model.
+> I used different background when I do the training and testing.
+When I shoot photos for training, my closet door is closed and in the daytime.
+When I test the model, my closet door is open and in the nighttime.
+The clothing in the closet introduce a lot of noise and reduced accuracy.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?